 The roots of the Famous Grouse blend can be traced to Matthew Gloag: a grocer and wine merchant from Perth who gained a reputation for sourcing and bottling fine whisky from all over Scotland.
 When Matthew passed away in 1860, his son William took over the family business and decided to use the stocks he had at hand to produce a blended scotch which would eventually become known as ‘The Grouse’.

-The brand was an instant success and by 1905 it had been renamed the Famous Grouse.
+The brand was an instant success and by 1905 it had been renamed as The Famous Grouse.
 A name which certainly seems justified today, given the blends current status as the best selling whisky in Scotland.
 A title it has held since 1980.

 Today the Grouse brand is part of the Edrington Group, owners of The Macallan, Highland Park and Glenturret Distilleries, the latter of which has a claim to being one, if not the oldest distillery in the country and now houses the Famous Grouse Experience.

-Value for Money: 7 / 10.
-The affordability of Grouse is one reason why it is so popular in Scotland.
-To be fair, it is a decent quality product considering the price you pay.
+Value for Money: The affordability of Grouse is one reason why it is so popular in Scotland.
+To be fair, the quality of the product is decent considering the low price you pay.

 whiskyreviews.net is an independent blog with no outside support.
 If you enjoy my reviews and would like to make a small contribution to the running of the site, you can make a donation via paypal at the link below.
 Any payments are gratefully received.